mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ### Overfitting : Why Limiting Capacity Can Help *

+---

 ## Policy Search

 One last important thing about how these things work in practice is in general q-learning will only take you so far and what peaple often do in practice to make these really work  is something called policy Search.

 In policy search what you do is you directly try to improve the policy.

-And problem with things like q-learning is what is q-learning do ?
-It tries to figure out the q-value of the state , it's modeling the states, but that may not be the same setting of the weights that makes good decisions.
+ - Problem: often the feature-based policies that work well (win games, maximize utilities) aren’t the ones that approximate V / Q best
+    - E.g. your value functions from project 2 were probably horrible estimates of future rewards, but they still produced good decisions

-So in particular and project , you wrote down `5 x dist_to_dot - 2 x dist_to_ghost` , that was almost certainly not the actual value of the state but distinguished good states from bad states.
+        - So in particular and project , you wrote down `5 x dist_to_dot - 2 x dist_to_ghost` , that was almost certainly not the actual value of the state but distinguished good states from bad states.
+    - Q-learning’s priority: get Q-values close (modeling)
+    - Action selection priority: get ordering of Q-values right (prediction)
+    - We’ll see this distinction between modeling and prediction again later in the course

 That's a general thing :

 q-learning tries to get the values close. it does not try explicitly to make the best action from a state have a higher value than the worst action from the state.
 It doesn't try to order the Q values.
 For action selection you only care about the ordering.
 Of course the q values were close enough their orders would be correct as well , but were never prefect and so there's a trade-off between these things.
 We'll also see this in much greater detail in the second half of the course that there's a trade-off between modeling geting the values right and prediction getting the ordering right making the correct decision.

 The solution to this is to learn policies that maximize your rewards and do that directly in some way.
 And to not try so hard to figure out what the values that predict the rewards are , just learn the policies.

+ - Solution: learn policies that maximize rewards, not the values that predict them

+ - Policy search: start with an ok solution (e.g. Q-learning) then fine-tune by hill climbing on feature weights

 So policy search in general start something "ok" solution.

-For example you might do some Q-learning for a while or if you've got like a helicopter os something that's expensive to replace you might get an initial policy based on domain kownledge or simulation and the you fine-tune by essentially hill climbing on the feature weights.
+For example you might do some Q-learning for a while or if you've got like a helicopter or something that's expensive to replace you might get an initial policy based on domain kownledge or simulation and the you fine-tune by essentially hill climbing on the feature weights.
 When you hill climbing  you just change the feature weights and you see whether your rewards over  time are better as opposed to just a one-step look ahead and then do a Q magnitude update.

 ---

+ - Simplest policy search:
+    - Start with an initial linear value function or Q-function
+    - Nudge each feature weight up and down and see if your policy is better than before
+ - Problems:
+    - How do we tell the policy got better?
+    - Need to run many sample episodes!
+    - If there are a lot of features, this can be impractical
+ - Better methods exploit lookahead structure, sample wisely, change multiple parameters…

+---

 ## Conclusion

+ - We’re done with Part I: Search and Planning!
+ - We’ve seen how AI methods can solve problems in:
+    - Search
+    - Constraint Satisfaction Problems
+    - Games
+    - Markov Decision Problems
+    - Reinforcement Learning
+ - Next up: Part II: Uncertainty and Learning!